War of Kings: Main series

-War of Kings main series

-Vulcan then embarks on an ambitious plan to conquer the rest of the universe.

-Gladiator of the Shi'ar Imperial Guard leads the assault against the Inhumans.
+The Gladiator of the Shi'ar Imperial Guard leads the assault against the Inhumans.
 As Crystal of the Inhuman Royal Family and Ronan the Accuser are about to be married to unite the Inhumans with the Kree, they are attacked by Gladiator and the Guard.
 Gladiator takes on Black Bolt and is able to defeat him with some help from White Noise.
 The Guard also captures Princess Lilandra who is with the Kree and Inhumans.
 Ronan also falls as he tries to help Crystal.
-Gladiator says that they have made their statement, and the Imperial Guard leave.
+Gladiator says that they have made their statement, and the Imperial Guard leaves.
 Medusa shouts that the Shi'ar will pay with their blood for what they have done.

-Gladiator and the Guard face off against the new batch of Nova Centurions whom they quickly defeat.
-Gladiator's cousin, Xenith, shows up informing him that the Emperor has ordered Gladiator to present Lilandra to him.
+Gladiator and the Guard face off against the new batch of Nova Centurions, whom they quickly defeat.
+Gladiator's cousin, Xenith, shows up, informing him that the Emperor has ordered Gladiator to present Lilandra to him.
 Gladiator quickly leaves, though he clearly shows his dislike for his cousin and her presence.
 Gladiator walks a fine line in doing his duty for an emperor he personally dislikes while still protecting Lilandra from his wrath.
 Later, the Starjammers, accompanied by a faction of the Guardians of the Galaxy, attack Gladiator's ship to extract Lilandra.
 He is taken out of the fight by Rocket Raccoon, aided by Marvel Girl, until he sees through their trick.
 He quickly defeats the rest of their team and recaptures Lilandra before she can escape.
-She pleads with him again but another Guard interrupts her and demands that Gladiator do as the Emperor ordered and kill Lilandra and the others.
+She pleads with him again but another guard interrupts her and demands that Gladiator do as the Emperor ordered and kill Lilandra and the others.

 After battling the Starjammers and the Guardians of the Galaxy, Gladiator is swayed by Lilandra's argument against Vulcan and kills a member of the Imperial Guard loyal to the Emperor, saying that he is loyal to Lilandra.
-In the next issue, Lilandra is killed by Darkhawk - Razor.
+In the next issue, Lilandra is killed by Darkhawk's Razor persona.
 Gladiator goes crazy and begins to attack all of his enemies.
-Vulcan and Black Bolt battle on a ship/bomb.
+Vulcan and Black Bolt battle on a ship or bomb.
 Black Bolt has the final strike and seemingly kills Vulcan.
 As Crystal and Lockjaw are about to take Black Bolt away, Vulcan gets up and pushes Black Bolt to the ground.
 Just as Lockjaw and Crystal escape, their ship blows up and both kings are seemingly killed.
 Back on the Shi'ar home planet, Gladiator becomes the new emperor.
 Also, the explosion from the ship has literally made a hole in the fabric of space and time.
 This rift is actually the event that Starhawk (in Guardians of the Galaxy) was trying to prevent.
-It's dubbed "The Fault."
 The Shi'ar fleet, suffering from the explosion, surrenders to the Inhumans, but the price is too high.